Freakwill/pyrimidine/paper/paper.md

 ## Conclusion

-I have conducted extensive experiments and improvements, demonstrating that pyrimidine is a versatile framework suitable for implementing various genetic algorithms.
+I have conducted extensive experiments and improvements, demonstrating that pyrimidine is a versatile framework suitable for implementing various evolution algorithms.
 Its design offers strong extensibility, allowing the implementation of any iterative model, such as simulated annealing or particle swarm optimization.
 For users developing new algorithms, pyrimidine is a promising choice.

 Pyrimidine requires fitness values to be numbers, so it cannot handle multi-objective problems directly, unless they are reduced to single-objective problems.
 Pyrimidine uses numpy's arrays, making crossover operations slower than deap's, but alternative implementations can be used.
 Of course, there are other areas for improvement.
 Additionally, pyrimidine's documentation is still under development.